gizmore/phpgdo/DOCS/GDO7_CHANGELOG.md

  - Refurbished [Module_Boostrap5](https://github.com/gizmore/phpgdo-bootstrap5) and [Module_Boostrap5Theme](https://github.com/gizmore/phpgdo-bootstrap5-theme).

-## 7.0.1 / scheduled 05.Jun.2022
+## 7.0.1 / released 14.Aug.2022

 GDOv7.0.1 will try to convert all worthy gdo6 modules into the GDOv7 API.

+ - New Account settings with all module settings on one page.

+ - New [GDT_UserType](../GDO/User/GDT_UserType.php), "link", to link various input sources together.

  - A working website: HTTP/WWW support beside CLI and JSON.
 Write methods once and use them everywhere!

  - The automated [todo](../gdo_todo.sh) [generation](GDO7_TODO_AUTO.md) is working again.

- - New [Module_Gender](../).
-Nothing fancy like LBQGT, only male and female.
-User settings, etc.

- - New / first [GDOv7 Mailer module](https://github.com/gizmore/phpgdo-mailer-gdo).
-A mailer for symfony or better will follow.

  - [Module_DOMPDF](https://github.com/gizmore/phpgdo-dompdf) replaces [Module_TCPDPF](https://github.com/gizmore/phpgdo-dompdf) (which never got finished).
 We are now using a HTML to PDF strategy.
 New GDT render method renderPDF() which defaults renderHTML().
 It's the first module to use composer as 3rd party library provider.

  - [GDT_ACL](../GDO/User/GDT_ACL.php) is now a core GDT and